What is LEAD?

-The LEAD Institute is an 8-week cohort-based leadership program for mid-level faculty and staff administrators.
-The aim of this new initiative is to grow a critical mass of faculty and staff administrators whose work and leadership practices are grounded in equity, antiracism and inclusion, and to create a campus climate of accountability for this work, that will benefit UW Tacoma students and the communities served by the University.
+The LEAD Institute is an 6-week cohort-based leadership program for mid-level faculty and staff administrators.
+The aim of this initiative, begun in 2021, is to grow a critical mass of faculty and staff administrators whose work and leadership practices are grounded in equity, antiracism and inclusion, and to create a campus climate of accountability for this work, that will benefit UW Tacoma students and the communities served by the University.
 It uses an anti-racist learning framework to provide a foundation for participants to better engage with conflict, foster inclusive workplace climates, disrupt anti-blackness and micro-aggression in workplace practices, respond to bias incidents, mentor and support faculty and staff of color, and other leadership topics.

 UW Tacoma mid-level leaders will:

-We are seeking nominations for the first cohort to begin in April 2021.
-The program consists of eight weekly 90-minute sessions held virtually in synchronous format.
+We are seeking nominations for the second cohort to begin in January 2022.
+The program consists of six weekly two-hour sessions held virtually in synchronous format.
 Participants must commit to completing the full program.
 Nominations must be made by a supervisor or colleague.
-The deadline for nominations is January 29, 2021.
+The deadline for nominations is November 24, 2021.

-The initial cohort of the LEAD Institute will be led by Dr. Kevin Kumashiro, an internationally recognized expert on educational policy, school reform, teacher preparation, and educational equity and social justice, with a wide-ranging list of accomplishments and awards as a scholar, educator, leader, and advocate.
+The LEAD Institute will be led by Dr. Kevin Kumashiro, an internationally recognized expert on educational policy, school reform, teacher preparation, and educational equity and social justice, with a wide-ranging list of accomplishments and awards as a scholar, educator, leader, and advocate.